-- 3. At the outset, it may be pointed out that this financial year has been a year of broad fulfillment of the promises and assurances given to the rail-users and the employees.
-There has been a sustained improvement in the performance of the Railways in regard to transport of both passengers and goods.
-The originating loading has been consistently higher from month to month as compared to the corresponding period of last year.
-This improvement was maintained right up to the end of October 1977.
-In November, the originating loading dropped below that of the corresponding month of the previous year due largely to the unprecedented cyclones on the east and west coasts which affected the States of Tamil Nadu, Andhra Pradesh and Kerala, disrupting traffic extensively on three Railways, viz.
+PROF. MADHU DANDAVATE: The originating loading has been consistently higher from month to month as compared to the corresponding period of last year.
+This improvement was maintained right upto the end of October 1977.
+In November, the originating loading dropped below that of the corresponding month of the previous year due largely to the unprecedented cyclones on the east and west coasts which affected the States of Nadu Andhra Tamil Pradesh and Kerala, disrupting traffic extensively on three Railways, viz.
 Southern, South Central and South Eastern Railways.
 There has also been less offering of traffic by some industrial sectors due to varied reasons.
-The same trend continued in December also. - 4.
-The cumulative originating revenue loading upto the end of December 1977 has, however, been higher than that in the previous year by 1.57 million tonnes.
-Though the originating revenue-earning traffic has fallen short of the budget anticipations, the average lead of traffic has shown an appreciable increase from 671 kilometres during the corresponding period of last year to 711 kilometres upto December 1977 an increase of 6%.
-The tonne kilometrage of originating revenue-earning freight traffic, which is the correct index of totality of Railways' performance, will be higher than the budgeted figure by about 2.5%, and by 5.5% as compared to the previous year.
+The same trend continue in December also.

+2. The cumulative originating revenue loading upto the end of December 1977 has, however, been higher than that in the previous year by 1.57 miltonnes.
+Though the originating revenue-earning traffic has fallen short of the budget anticipations, the average lead of traffic has shown an appreciable increase from 671 kilometres during the corresponding period of last year to 711 kilometres upto December 1977-an increase of 6 per cent.
+The tonne kilometrage of originating revenue-earning freight traffic, which is the correct index of totality of Railways' performance, will be higher than the budgeted figure by about 2.5 per cent, and by 5.5 per cent as compared to the previous year.
 The revenue-earning net tonne kilometrage of freight traffic is expected to be 151,940 millions as against the budgeted figure of 148,280 millions.
-Though the originating revenue-earning traffic is expected to be only about 214 million tonnes, as compared to the budget estimate of 220 million tonnes, because of the increased lead the fall in tonnage will not make any appreciable dent in our earnings from freight traffic. - 5.
-Passenger traffic continues to be quite buoyant.
-The increase in originating passengers was 5.39% upto December and passenger earnings were also 11.2% more than the corresponding period of the previous year.
-The increase in passenger traffic upto December is 5.93% more under suburban and 4.74% more under non-suburban.
+Though the Originating revenue-earning traffic is expected to be only about million tonnes, as compared to the budget estimate of 220 million tonnes, because of the increased lead the fall in tonnege will not make any appreciable dent in our earnings from freight trutto.

+3. Passenger traffic continues to be quite buoyant.
+The increase in originating passengers was 5.39 per cent upto December and passenger earnings were also 11.2 per cent more than the corresponding period of the previous year.
+The increase in passenger traffic upto December is 5.93 per cent more under suburban and 4.74 per cent more under non-suburban.
 These trends have been taken into account while revising the estimates for the year 1977-78.